Difference between a background check and a fingerprint check

 Which one should you consider?

+While fingerprint clearance is easier and quicker, background checks should not be underestimated as they provide an extensive amount of information.
 While some employers may require fingerprint clearance, it is not always a given.
 For example, someone who has been convicted of a crime but has been rehabilitated may be able to still get hired with a background check instead of or in addition to fingerprints.

 Background checks are recommended for those who have had trouble getting their fingerprints taken because of old age, injury, or illness.